 Fire safety for vulnerable adults

-If you or someone else you know cares for a relative, friend or neighbour, there are resources and services available to help keep them safe, including free smoke alarms and alarms for people with hearing difficulties.
-Residents can also request a free Safe and Well Visit which incorporates fire safety checks and information to help them live safer and more independent lives.
+If you, or someone else you know, cares for someone like a relative, friend or neighbour, there are resources and services available to help keep them safe.
+These include free smoke alarms and alarms for people with hearing difficulties.

 Read more articles in this section

 Reduce the risk of fire in the home

 Find support that's right for you

 Visit the Community Hub for help and advice for you and your community